 You can monitor the operation of your NAT through multi-dimensional metrics exposed in Azure Monitor.
 These metrics can be used to observe the usage and for troubleshooting.
 NAT gateway resources expose the following metrics:

 At general availability, NAT data path is at least 99.9% available.

-Virtual Network NAT and the NAT gateway resource are available in all Azure public cloud regions.
+Virtual Network NAT and the NAT gateway resource are available in all regions of all Azure clouds regions.

 We want to know how we can improve the service.
 Propose and vote on what we should build next at UserVoice for NAT.